DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 Here's what will happen with this policy configuration:

+* the action is encrypt, so the policy will encrypt
-* No source property is specified, therefore this policy configuration will encrypt the message.content.
+* No source property is specified, therefore this policy will encrypt the message.content.
 * Specifying the passphrase means that a key and IV will be derived using PBKDF2.
 * There is no pbkdf2-iterations property, so the policy will use its default value of 128001 iterations.
 * There is no salt specified, so the policy uses its default of "Apigee-IloveAPIs".